modin-project/modin/docs/development/using_pandas_on_dask.rst

 Using Modin on Dask locally
 ---------------------------

-If you want to use a single node, just change the Modin Engine to Dask and continue working with the Modin Dataframe as if it were a Pandas Dataframe.
+If you want to run Modin on Dask locally using a single node, just set Modin engine to ``Dask`` and continue working with a Modin DataFrame as if it was a pandas DataFrame.
-You don't even have to initialize the Dask Client, because Modin will do it yourself or use the current one if it is already initialized:
+You can either initialize a Dask client on your own and Modin connects to the existing Dask cluster or allow Modin itself to initialize a Dask client.

 .. code-block:: python